-I tested many options, with both matte and dewy finishes, to see which could hide imperfections on my parched skin without looking like a heavy layer of spackle.
-Read on to see which ones resulted in the most radiant, natural-looking skin, and which fell short.
+We tested many options, with both matte and dewy finishes, to see which could hide imperfections on parched skin without looking like a heavy layer of spackle.
+These picks promise to moisturize without making you look oily and, thus, also photograph well.
+Read on for the 20 best foundations for dry skin that will result in the most radiant, natural-looking finish.

 The Amazon Favorite

 The name doesn’t lie: This formula goes on smooth and makes you look dewy.
-With buildable coverage, SPF 18, and a sleek pump applicator, this option is a steal that impressed me with its staying power and hydrating effects.
-On Amazon, it’s also the best-rated foundation for dry skin with close to 5,000 five-star reviews.
+With buildable coverage, SPF 18, and a sleek pump applicator, this is a steal with serious staying power and hydrating effects.
+On Amazon, it’s also the best-rated foundation for dry skin with close to 20,000 five-star ratings.

 The One That’s Great for Monday Mornings

-This foundation hydrated my skin and gave me a smooth, even texture.
-The light formula provided medium-level coverage that didn’t feel like “too much” for a Monday morning.
-I applied it using a damp sponge.
-The result was similar to my usual daytime tinted sunscreen but with longer-lasting coverage.
-I felt confident enough to skip using any concealer, bronzer, and blush.
+This foundation hydrates skin while delivering a more even texture.
+The light formula provides medium-level coverage that doesn’t feel like “too much” for a Monday morning — kind of like a daytime tinted sunscreen but with longer-lasting coverage.

 The One With the Most Extensive Shade Range